vrushti-mody/vrushti-mody/README.md

 I am a prominent contributor to the repository called "my life"; I built its foundation and choose the contents that can be merged into it.
 I am an adventure-seeker, [blogger](https://blog.vrushtimody.me) and love to turn information into action through open-source projects.

-[Join me](mailto:vrushtimody6@gmail.com) in my journet to convert caffiene to code 🌱
+[Join me](mailto:vrushtimody6@gmail.com) in my journey to convert caffiene to code 🌱